 Because he was already supporting two daughters in college, Mr. Clark needed help paying his wife’s medical bills, which amounted to $26,000.
 Unfortunately, his credit score was 610, and he couldn’t get a loan from a traditional institution.

 As a result, he had no choice but to turn to payday lenders.
 He took out five $500 accounts for a total of $2,500 in payday loan debt.
 In a fair world, he should’ve been able to pay them off in a matter of months, at most.

 Instead, it took Mr. Clark five and a half years to escape his debt trap, during which he paid a heartbreaking $50,000 in interest, lost his car, and then his family home.

-Final Verdict: Should I take out a payday loan in Missouri?
+The bottom line: Should I take out a payday loan in Missouri?

 Payday loans can help you get cash quickly, even with a bad credit score.
 However, that convenience comes at a steep price.
 The Missouri payday loan laws, in particular, allow lenders to charge excessive fees and trap borrowers in a cycle of debt.

 If you have any other option, you should always choose not to take out a payday loan, especially in Missouri.
 It’ll only ever delay your cash crunch, and you’ll find yourself in an even deeper hole when the loan comes due.